laxmy/reactnd-project-myreads-starter/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
+Contains Routes and composed of components like BookShelf and BookSearch ├── Book.js # This composes a book component including the shelf selector for each book ├── BookShelf.js # This represents a bookShelf that holds an array of books.
-    ├── App.test.js # Used for testing.
-Provided with Create React App.
-Testing is encouraged, but not required.
+    ├── BookSearch.js # This represents a book Search page that includes a search field and search results ├── App.test.js # Can be Used for testing.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg